 New Settings: The functionality of this page was migrated partially from the access rules in Drupal 6.
 In Drupal 7, you cannot block entire ranges of IP addresses.
-If you need to block a large number of IP addresses, you should block them wither in a .htaccess file or in your firewall.
+If you need to block a large number of IP addresses, you should block them either in an .htaccess file or in your firewall.
 The new page appears as follows:

-Insert 1223_03_16_IP_Address_Blocking.png
+Insert image 1223_04_16.png

 Profiles